-Reports are issued to students in Terms 1, 2, 3 and 4 in the Secondary Campus.
-Reports will be held over until the following term if students are unable to collect them.
-Parent Teacher Interviews are scheduled to occur towards the end of Terms 1 and 3, however, these can be arranged any convenient time a teacher or parent chooses.
+Reports are issued to students in Years 7-11 in Term 2 and Term 4 in the Secondary Campus.
+In Year 12, students are issued a report in Term 2 and 3.
+Teacher Interviews are scheduled to occur towards the end of Terms 1 and 3, however, these can be arranged any convenient time a teacher or parent chooses.